-The rule is that the higher the coverage you have, the higher the contribution will be.
-Depending on your situation and the payer of your insurance (company or not), you must make economic choices of course but that make sense, that is to say, who covers you in case of a real health problem abroad.
+The rule is that the more coverage you have, the higher the contribution.
+Depending on your situation and who pays for your insurance (company or not), you have to make economic choices.
+Also, choices that make sense, i.e. that cover you in case of a real health problem abroad.

 The essential element is to choose guarantees adapted to the country of expatriation.
 For example, insurance for the US should ideally offer higher guarantees than insurance for an African country.

 The choice of guarantees depends on your budget.
 Be careful not to take a very limited insurance especially if you are in a country with a high medical cost.
 Guarantees limited to hospitalization or emergency room may be really insufficient.
 We advise to choose balanced guarantees integrating current medicine.
 More and more medical care is now carried out for sometimes very high amounts without you being hospitalized.

 Maternity cover is important if you are planning to have a baby.
 As it is not always easy to plan ahead and as this cover is always subject to a waiting period of 10 or even 12 months, it is preferable to take it out in advance.
 Some insurances automatically include a minimum guarantee that allows the tariff to be smoothed out over all the insured persons; the tariff then remains much more attractive.
 Be aware that maternity cover is often required to obtain a visa and represents a high cost in all countries.